Quantitative comparison of electrically induced spin and orbital polarizations in heavy-metal/3d-metal bilayers: Results

-The dependence of the orbital responses on the Pt-layer thickness is shown in Fig.\ \ref{fig:NPt2Y_thickness_study_orb} in Appendix A. Pt-layer thicknesses of about 8 monolayers provide stable values for {the OH and OREE components of the} the orbital ME susceptibilities.
+The dependence of the orbital responses on the Pt-layer thickness is shown in Fig.\ \ref{fig:NPt2Y_thickness_study_orb} in Appendix A. Pt-layer thicknesses of about 8 monolayers provide stable values, for both {\blue the $\bm{E}_{\bot}$ and $\bm{M}_{\bot}$ components} of the the orbital ME susceptibilities.

-The dependence of the orbital response $\boldsymbol{\chi}^L$ on the magnetization direction shows similarities with the spin response $\boldsymbol{\chi}^S$, as the nonzero components are the same for both cases.
+Orbital transport {\blue and orbital polarization} at interfaces are currently only poorly understood, and first measurements are being made \cite{Kim2020,Ding2020,Tazaki2020} as well as theory developed \cite{Go2020,Go2020b}.
+Our calculations show that dependence of the orbital response $\boldsymbol{\chi}^L$ on the magnetization direction exhibits similarities with the spin response $\boldsymbol{\chi}^S$, as the nonzero components are the same for both cases.
 However, while the pair $\chi_{xy}^{S,\bm{u}_z}$/$\chi_{xy}^{S,\bm{u}_x}$ differs close to the Pt/Ni interface, we find that $\chi_{xy}^{L,\bm{u}_z}$/$\chi_{xy}^{L,\bm{u}_x}$ are virtually identical.
-This indicates a different, much smaller, dependence of orbital transport on the magnetization direction at an interface.
-Currently, orbital transport at interfaces is only poorly understood, and first measurements are being made \cite{Kim2020,Ding2020}.
-Our calculations indicate that orbital transparency at the interface is not really affected by the magnetization direction.
+This suggests a different, much smaller, dependence of orbital {\blue polarization} on the magnetization direction at an interface.

+{\blue Next, we have investigated the dependence of the induced orbital polarization on the magnetization direction.
+In the Appendix \ref{App:orb-response}, in Figs.\ \ref{fig:Chi_L_inplane} and \ref{fig:Chi_L_outplane}, we show the computed dependence of the components of $\bm{\chi}^L$ on the magnetization angles $\phi$ and $\theta$, respectively.
+The \textit{ab initio} computed angle dependence of $\bm{\chi}^L$ bears several similarities to the angle dependence of the spin susceptibility $\bm{\chi}^S$, shown in Figs.\ \ref{fig:Chi_S_inplane} and \ref{fig:Chi_S_outplane}.
+The components of the tensor $\bm{\chi}^L$ follow a trigonometric dependence on the angles $\theta$ and $\phi$, but not identical to the ones given by Eqs.\ (\ref{chi-x-phi}) and (\ref{chi-z-theta}).
+However, for angles where a $\chi_{ij}^S$ component is zero, the corresponding $\chi_{ij}^L$ component is also zero.
+The symmetry of the $\bm{\chi}^L$ and $\bm{\chi}_{ij}^S$ tensor components with respect to $\bm{M}$, i.e., odd or even in $\bm{M}$, is also identical.
+A most significant difference is the dominance of the $\bm{E}$-transverse components $\chi_{xy}^L \approx -\chi_{yx}^L$ that are an order of magnitude larger than the other components.}